A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

-The information flow $\dot{I}_{X \leftarrow Y}$ from $Y$ to $X$ is the change in mutual information $M(X_t, Y_t)$ due to the change in $X$, whereas $\dot{I}_{Y \leftarrow X}$ is the change in $M(X,Y)$ due to the change in $Y$.
+The information flow $\dot{I}_{X \leftarrow Y}$ from $Y$ to $X$ is the change in mutual information $M(X_t, Y_t)$ due to the change in $X$, whereas $\dot{I}_{Y \leftarrow X}$ is due to the change in $Y$.
 The sum of both information flows is equal to the total rate of change of mutual information [Eq. (\ref{eq:conservation-I-X-Y})].
 Information flow is regarded as a quantity that represents the flow of information between subsystems.
-For instance, when $\dot{I}_{X \leftarrow Y}$ is positive (negative), the subsystem $X$ is considered to gain (lose) information from the subsystem $Y$.

-For autonomous systems that evolve continuously in time, the second law of information thermodynamics becomes as follows \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}:
+For autonomous systems, the second law of information thermodynamics becomes as follows \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}:

 The rate of change of total entropy is lower bounded by the information flow.
 Hereafter, the rate of change of total entropy is referred to as the production rate of total entropy or simply the entropy production rate.
-Section \ref{sec:analysis}\ref{subsec:application-second-law} gives the expressions for the information flows and the production rates of total entropy.
-The equations used there are specific forms for a bivariate linear dynamical system introduced in Section \ref{sec:dynamical-system}.
-A general theory of information thermodynamics, including nonlinearity, is reviewed in Appendix A.

-In general, the production rate of total entropy is an indicator of irreversibility.
-For a subsystem, when the production rate of total entropy equals the information flow, that is, when the equality holds in the second law of information thermodynamics, the change in the subsystem becomes reversible \citep{Horowitz+Esposito14PhysRevX, Loos+Klapp20NewJPhys, Seifert12RepProgPhys}.

-However, this study does not use the connection between the second law and irreversibility.
-The second law of information thermodynamics generally holds for a system described by stochastic differential equations (Appendix A) and thus can be regarded as a constraint on the time evolution of the system.
-In other words, information thermodynamics can be employed as a mathematical tool to analyze the time evolution of the system.
-Following this approach, we analyze the dynamics of an idealized system for the BCS by relating the entropy production and information flow to the system's dynamics (Section \ref{sec:analysis}).
+Equations (\ref{eq:second-law-info-autonomousX}) and (\ref{eq:second-law-info-autonomousY}) are derived for general autonomous systems (Appendix A).